KalbarczykDev/engineering-thesis-project/README.md

 * Make sure you have Docker, Docker Compose and Gradle installed on your machine.
 * Build and run the application using Gradle and Docker Compose with the following command:
+* Include your own data in the .env file if needed.

 ```bash
  ./gradlew build && docker compose build && docker compose up -d && docker compose logs -f